yuya-morot0/yuya-morot0.github.io/_pages/about.md

 ## Biography
 I am a researcher at Hitachi, Ltd.
 My research interests in machine learning and its applications, especially in computer vision and affective computing.
-Fron the technical perspective, I am interested in the multimodal anaylysis using multimedia contents and biological signals, and then apply techniques from various fields such as deep learning, probabilistic generative model, tensor analysis etc.
+From the technical perspective, I am interested in the multimodal anaylysis using multimedia contents and biological signals, and then apply techniques from various fields such as deep learning, probabilistic generative model, tensor analysis etc.

 ## Education
 - Apr.
 2021 - Mar.
 2024